1. Resources

 Buildkite‘s UI provides an aggregated, filterable view of the build status and history of every pipeline.
 If you work for multiple organizations, you can organize and control access on a granular level to streamline operations.
 This makes the most relevant information for your builds readily available.

-Buildkite is a hybrid platform that gives you full control over the privacy and security of your source code, as it stays on your infrastructure where your pipelines are.
-As for the cloud-hosted elements of Buildkite like the web UI, Buildkite is Soc2 Type 2 compliant.
+Buildkite’s hybrid platform gives you full control over the privacy and security of your source code, as it stays on your infrastructure where your pipelines are.
+As for the cloud-hosted elements of Buildkite like the web UI and hosted agents, Buildkite is SOC 2 Type II compliant.

-• Scalability: Buildkite‘s SaaS platform is built for scalability.
+Buildkite‘s SaaS platform is built for scalability.
 Self-hosted agents give you full control over parallelization, and you can run as many jobs as you need with no limits on concurrency.
+If you’re using hosted agents, they automatically scale to support the number of pipelines your team is running.
 There is an extensive library of community and Buildkite-owned plugins to create, find, and implement integration with third-party technologies.
 It's easy to write your own plugins, too.

 Jenkins gives you full control of orchestration and scaling, but you must maintain architecture, dependency chain, and environments internally.